xtuml/munin/doc/notes/MUN-152_activity_plus/README.md

 ```
 Usage
 =====
-  python plusact.pyz <PlusAct PlantUML file> [options]
+  python plus2json.pyz <PLUS PlantUML file> [options]

-  With no options, plusact will check the syntax of the input PlantUML file.
+  With no options, plus2json will check the syntax of the input PlantUML file.

 Options
 =======